ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Cache-Control: no-store
 ~~~~~~~~~~

-Caching of responses from the new-nonce resource can cause clients to be unable
+Proxy caching of responses from the new-nonce resource can cause
+clients receive the same nonce repeatedly, leading to badNonce errors.
-to communicate with the ACME server.
-The server MUST include a Cache-Control
+The server MUST include a Cache-Control header field with the "no-store"
-header field with the "no-store" directive in responses for the new-nonce
+directive in responses for the new-nonce resource, in order to prevent
-resource, in order to prevent caching of this resource.
+caching of this resource.

 ## Account Creation